expath/xpath-ng/sequence-map-array-decomposition.md

 **Revision**: 2

-This proposal allows sequences and arrays to be decomposed and assigned to separate variables in a single declaration.
+This proposal allows sequences, maps, and arrays to be decomposed and assigned to separate variables in a single declaration.

 ## Sequence Decomposition